antfu/contribute/README.md

 When sending a pull request, make sure your PR's title also follows the [Commit Convention](#commit-conventions).

-If you PR fixes or resolves an existing issue, please add a line as following in your PR description (replace `123` with a real issue number):
+If your PR fixes or resolves an existing issue, please add the following line in your PR description (replace `123` with a real issue number):

 ```markdown
 fix #123